 8. BAR – Billing account record

-The below mentioned flowchart shows the planning step of right interface.
+The below-mentioned flowchart shows the planning steps for the right interface.

 In addition to this flow, the right staff members and consultants should be included for the project execution.